samuelegea/activerecord_filter_by/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/activerecord-filterable.
+Bug reports and pull requests are **really** welcome on GitHub at https://github.com/[USERNAME]/activerecordfilterable.

 ## License